 Review the Features guide from the official docs for more info.
 It's also encouraged to review Alternatives, Inspiration, and Comparisons, which details how FastAPI compares to other web frameworks and technologies, for context.

 Docker is a container platform used to streamline application development and deployment workflows across various environments.
-It's used to create the infrastructure required -- like installing Linux, configuring system-level dependencies, and running Python -- for the web app within a lightweight container that can be moved from your development machine to the production server quickly and easily.
+It's used to package application code, dependencies, and system tools into lightweight containers that can be moved from development machines to production servers quickly and easily.

 - Requires less boilerplate code so your test suites will be more readable.

 - Supports the plain

 assertstatement, which is far more readable and easier to remember compared to the

 assertContains-- in unittest.

 - Is updated more frequently since it's not part of the Python standard library.